ethanyys/NER-Crowd-Annotation/README.md

 In particular, the last column is user_id of annotator.

-If you want to learn more about data and experiments, please read our paper: [Adversarial Learning for Chinese NER from Crowd Annotations](https://arxiv.org/abs/1801.05147).
+## Pre-trained Embeddings

+The pre-trained embeddings are trained by tool word2vec on 5M sentences which are the user-generated text from Internet.
+We set the embedding dimension as 100, the minimum frequency of occurrence as 5, and the window size of 5.
+The embeddings file is available at .\DL-PS\pre-trained.emb.

+## Cite

+If you use the data, please cite the following paper:

+[Yang et al., 2018] YaoSheng Yang, Meishan Zhang, Wenliang Chen, Haofen Wang, Wei Zhang, Min Zhang.
+Adversarial Learning for Chinese NER from Crowd Annotations, Proceedings of AAAI-2018, pp1627-1634, New Orleans, USA,Feb 2018[C]